MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-asana.md

 ms.topic: article
 ---

-# How Defender for Cloud Apps helps protect your Asana environment (Preview)
+# How Defender for Cloud Apps helps protect your Asana environment

 [!INCLUDE [Banner for top of topics](includes/banner.md)]